Studying the outcomes of different types of demand in children's social care

 • To evidence initial impact of the pandemic on child welfare inequalities.

-• To contribute to the evidence base on what works for whom in children's social care so as to promote holistic approaches to planning services for and with families and communities.
+• To contribute to the evidence base on what works for whom in children's social care, in order to promote holistic approaches to planning services for, and with, families and communities.

 • To suggest policies, practices and service designs to reduce inequalities in outcomes.